martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

 The first request was for '/', the root directory where the server is running.
 We can see the code `200` here, indicating this request was successful.
 (We'll look at response codes in more depth later).
 This was followed by a request for `/favicon.ico`.
 This is the browser requesting an icon to display representing the web page.
 We haven't provided one, so this request has a `404` response - which means the requested resource has not been found.
 The final request is asking for the `Week1` directory, which succeeds as the browser is able to respond with the `index.html` page.

+{{% alert info %}}
-?> From now on, we'll use a local web browser to serve our web pages while we're developing them.
+From now on, we'll use a local web browser to serve our web pages while we're developing them.
 Remember to use `python -m http.server` to start a web server in your root directory whenever you start working on your code.
+{{% /alert %}}

 ### Experimenting with HTML